heapwolf/gmm/README.md

 Idea/Work in Progress

 # INSTALL GMM
-You can just run this simple one-limer to install.
+You can just run this simple one-liner to install.
 The google- shortened link points to the raw github user content (paste it in the url-bar of your browser to verify).
 The sudo prompt for your password is the chmod command asking for your permission